whisthq/monitor-webserver/README.md

 We have basic continuous integration set via GitHub Actions.
 For every PR to master, the commit will be built and a series of tests will be run via `pytest`.
 The runner will also check if the code is formatted with via Python Black and will report failure if not.
 See **Styling** below for setting pre-commit hooks and/or IDE integration for linting.

-To see full documentation, check the GitHub Wiki.
+To see full documentation, check the repository's [Wiki](https://github.com/fractalcomputers/monitor-webserver/wiki).

 ### Local Setup (Windows/MacOS)